 It is possible some of your courses will not be in the format you prefer.
 We are balancing our plan to offer in-person classes and experiences, with space constraints required by social distancing in the classroom and working with our faculty who have high-risk considerations or disability accommodations, to support your academic goals.
-Depending on your area of study, there may still be updates in development.
-Your school, college, or academic program will communicate specific plans in the near future.

 We've developed the following strategies for our classroom environments:

 - All classrooms, lecture halls, and other spaces are set up for in-person instruction in accordance with social distancing guidelines.